amydevs/odysseat/README.md

 ### Local Development
 1. Copy the `.env.example` file to `.env`.
+2. If on windows, change the terminal from Powershell to a Unix environment like git bash
-2. If using Laragon, use [this guide](https://dev.to/dendihandian/adding-postgresql-to-laragon-2kde) to add Postgres to your instance, run it locally, and modify the `DATABASE_URL` variable inside `.env` to have the correct credentials.
+3. If using Laragon, use [this guide](https://dev.to/dendihandian/adding-postgresql-to-laragon-2kde) to add Postgres to your instance, run it locally, and modify the `DATABASE_URL` variable inside `.env` to have the correct credentials.
 Otherwise, run:
 ```
 ./start-database.sh
 ```